New York City Disability Lawyer

 Helping New Yorkers Navigate Their Disability Insurance Options

-While New York City reports an average working-age disability rate of about 7 percent, New York State has an unusually high disability rate of 11.5 percent.
+While New York City reports an average working-age disability rate of about 7 percent, according to our New York City Disability Lawyer, New York State has an unusually high disability rate of 11.5 percent.
 While ambulatory disabilities—which make walking and climbing stairs, among other tasks, difficult—are common in New York, the state also boasts a high rate of independent living disabilities.
 People with independent living disabilities struggle with certain duties outside of the home.
 They may experience trouble working, shopping, going to the doctor, or driving.

 With about 8.5 million residents, the Big Apple is the most populous city in the United States.
 It’s also one of the most expensive in which to live.
 If you’re one of the nearly one million New Yorkers suffering from a reported or unreported disability, don’t feel afraid to ask for disability help.
 While New Yorkers pride themselves on their work ethic and resilience, disabling illnesses and injuries are common.
 Whether you suffered from pregnancy complications, a broken leg, or cancer, you may be entitled to private individual or group disability insurance benefits.

-The award-winning individual disability attorneys and ERISA insurance lawyers at DarrasLaw have more than 100 years of experience fighting for your right to individual or group long-term disability benefits.
-Led by our founding partner, Frank N. Darras—the nation’s top disability attorney—DarrasLaw’s seasoned team of ERISA attorneys and individual disability lawyers know the methods that insurance companies use when they try to minimize their payouts or deny valid disability claims altogether.
+The award-winning individual disability attorneys at DarrasLaw have more than 100 years of experience fighting for your right to individual or group long-term disability benefits.
+Led by our founding partner, Frank N. Darras—the nation’s top disability attorney—DarrasLaw’s seasoned team of attorneys and individual disability lawyers know the methods that insurance companies use when they try to minimize their payouts or deny valid disability claims altogether.
 Mr. Darras and his firms have recovered nearly $1 billion in wrongfully delayed or denied insurance benefits.
-Contact us online or call us at (800) 458-4577 to take advantage of our free policy analysis or free claim consultation.
+Contact us online or call us at 800-898-7299 to take advantage of our free policy analysis or free claim consultation.

 Disability in New York City: What Is It, and Do I Qualify for Benefits?